michaelfeurstein/storyboard-language/README.md

 [25] Dukhanov, A., Gorokhovatsky, L., Pershutkin, A., & Koniukhov, S. (2020).
 Object-Oriented Approach for Quick Preparation of Learning Materials in Conditions of Digital Transformations and Rapid Updates of Scientific Results.
 2020 IEEE Frontiers in Education Conference (FIE), 1–5. https://doi.org/10.1109/FIE44824.2020.9273988

 [26] Schluep, S. (2005).
 Modularization and structured markup for web-based learning content in an academic environment (S. 214 p.)
 [ETH Zurich; Application/pdf]. https://doi.org/10.3929/ETHZ-A-005047102

+[27] Gustaf Neumann: XoWiki Content Flow -- From a Wiki to a Simple Workflow System, in: Proceedings of 7th OpenACS / DotLRN Conference, Valencia, Spain, November, 2008 http://nm.wu-wien.ac.at/research/publications/b765.pdf